Sustainability Management Report

 - HemoHIM

-- Removed the head pad and reduced the weight of a set box and single box
+- Removal of the head pad and weight reduction of the set box and unit box

 -